 If your child is going to be absent please telephone the school before 8.50am to let us know the reason why.
-You can also email us or use the contact form on our website, or text us on the Groupcall number.
+You can also email us or use the contact form on our website, or message us via Class Dojo.
 If we do not hear from you we will contact you to discuss the reasons for absence.
 If no reason is given your child's absence will be recorded as unauthorised and monitored within our absence tracking.

 Appointments during School Time

 Wherever possible please make medical appointments outside of school times.
 If your child does have an appointment during school time please bring the letter or appointment card so a copy may be stored on your child's record.

 If your child is going to be absent for any other reason than medical or illness you must complete a Leave of Absence form requesting permission to take your child out of school, giving the dates you wish to leave and return.
 Each request for absence during the term is considered on an individual basis and permission may be granted in exceptional circumstances.

 If permission is not granted and your child is still absent, this will be recorded as unauthorised and may result in a penalty notice being issued.
 Please look at our Attendance Policy for further details along with the guidance issued from Kirklees Attendance and Pupil Support.
 If you have any questions please do not hesitate to contact the school office.